aws-samples/aws-mlops-pipelines-terraform/README.md

 After you create your account, the Terraform Cloud Web UI will prompt you to create a new organization.
 Your organization is free, and the members you add will be able to collaborate on your workspaces and share private modules.

-Enter aws-terraform as organization name and an email address.
+Enter your own `unique organization name` (here `'aws-terraform'` as example) and an email address.
 You can use the same email address that you used for your account.

 <img src="images/Terraform-Org.png" width="940"/>